waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Battle: Cooltrainer Mike (1F)
 - Opponent Lead: Dragonair (Lv37).
-- Strategy: Use Thunderpunch with Calcifer. neutral damage + level advantage.
+- Strategy: Use Headbutt with Calcifer.
+Thunderpunch and Flame Wheel are resisted by pure Dragon-types.
 - Goal: Defeat Mike to clear the path to the pits.